-Power Line Clearance: Under 150 Volts
+Power Lines Carrying Under 150 Volts

-Power Line Clearance: 300–600 Volts
+Power Lines Carrying 300–600 Volts

-Remember, Just because power lines are strung high enough in normal conditions, icy conditions and downed tree limbs can bring power lines dangerously close, so beware!
+Remember, just because power lines are strung high enough in normal conditions, icy conditions and downed tree limbs can bring power lines dangerously close, so beware!

-Machinery, Trucks and Power Lines
+Farm Machinery, Trucks, and Power Lines

-Let's take a closer good look around when working around power lines and be sure the power line heights are high enough to safely pass below them.
-Let's try to help keep everyone safe.
+Take a good look around when working anywhere near power lines and be sure the power line heights are high enough to safely pass below.
 If you come across a power line or cable that appears to be strung way too low, call the utility company and have them come and check it out.